rishisharma056/ML-Based-Smart-Product-Pricing/README.md

 3. **dataset/sample_test.csv:** Sample test input file.
 4. **dataset/sample_test_out.csv:** Sample outputs for sample_test.csv.
 The output for test.csv must be formatted in the exact same way.
 Note: The predictions in the file might not be correct

-### Note
+## Note:

+The full training (`train.csv`) and test (`test.csv`) datasets used in this project were provided as part of the Smart Product Pricing Challenge.

-Due to file size constraints, the training and test datasets are not included in this repository.
+The competition portal is now closed, and the datasets are no longer publicly accessible.
+As a result, the full datasets are not included in this repository and cannot be redistributed.

+This repository includes the officially provided sample files (`sample_test.csv` and `sample_test_out.csv`) to demonstrate the data schema and expected output format.